lhinds86/My-Weather-app/README.md

-# My-Weather-app
+# SmART Weather Dashboard / App

-My Weather Dashboard
+This Web app will be Scalable for all screen sizes as well a Mobile friendly app